 Of course, the Spanish maker needed something to set this contender a little apart from the mechanically almost identical Volkswagen Group models that share its MQB-A platform, the Skoda Kodiaq and the Volkswagen Tiguan Allspace.
 It wasn't so very long ago that SEAT didn't have a single SUV in its line-up.
 Now, this Tarraco sits at the head of the company's crossover triumvirate that already includes the little Ibiza-based Arona and the slightly larger Leon-structured Ateca.
 It's the biggest car the brand has yet made and will only be offered in our market with 7 seats.
 But will it live up to its maker's expectations?
 Let's find out.

 SEAT says it's put a lot of work into driving feedback so that this car will feel 'sportier' than its rivals.
 The same people who made its smaller Ateca stablemate so alert and nimble claim to have repeated their magic here, with sharp steering and supple multi-link rear suspension which can be enhanced with optional 'ACC' adaptive damping.
 The Tarraco offers five direct injection turbocharged engines, three of them petrol, two diesel.
 Predictably, we've seen them all before in various VW Group models, things kicking off with a 1.5-litre petrol TSI unit mated to a 6-speed manual gearbox and front-wheel drive.
-The alternative mainstream petrol option, the 190PS 2.0-litre TSI unit, comes only in high spec guise with a 7-speed DSG auto 'box and 4WD.
+The alternative mainstream petrol options include 190PS and 245PS versions of the brand's 2.0-litre TSI unit, both of which comes only with a 7-speed DSG auto 'box and 4WD.
 There's also a PHEV Plug-in hybrid variant available, which mates a 1.4-litre TSI petrol engine with an 85kW electric motor and a 13kWh lithium-ion battery pack.